 The FDA has also completed two inspections of our manufacturing facility in connection with our NDA for DEXTENZA for the treatment of post-surgical ocular pain.
 After each inspection, we received a Form 483 from the FDA pertaining to deficiencies in our manufacturing processes identified during such inspection.
 After we responded to the issues which had been identified with corrective action plans, we subsequently received a CRL from the FDA.
 Following the July 2016 CRL, we resubmitted our NDA to the FDA in January 2017.
 After the May 2017 inspection, we received a Form 483 from the FDA focused on procedures from manufacturing processes and analytical testing related to the manufacture of drug product for commercial production.
 We received a CRL regarding these and other matters in July 2017.
 In November 2017, we submitted our complete responses to the FDA in an effort to close out the Form 483 deficiencies.
 We resubmitted our NDA for DEXTENZA for the treatment of post-surgical ocular pain in June 2018.
-However, if we are unable to address such issues successfully or if the FDA determines that the actions we have taken or will take to remediate such issues to be inadequate, our ability to commercialize any products could be limited, which could adversely affect our ability to achieve or sustain profitability.
+In July 2018, the FDA designated the DEXTENZA resubmission as a class 2, or major, review with a target action date under the Prescription Drug User Fee Act, commonly known as PDUFA, of December 28, 2018.
+If we have been unable to address such issues successfully or if the FDA determines that the actions we have taken or will take to remediate such issues to be inadequate, our ability to commercialize any products could be limited, which could adversely affect our ability to achieve or sustain profitability.